StarTalk Radio - Einstein’s Genius with Ron Howard

 when you hit the ground.

-Or you realize you're on Twilight Zone Tower of Terror
+Or you were on Twilight Zone Tower of Terror

 and you had a lot of fun.

-So he called this the happiest thought of his life
+So he called this a happiest thought of his life

 because he realized what you're doing